 Sorry for the long silence on SESE’s new headquarters but we’ve been so busy building it that we completely forgot to tell you all about it.
 We broke ground on the recycled warehouse and mostly erected it back in 2011 (post on that coming up soon) and then broke ground on the building proper in May of 2012.
 The months preceding groundbreaking were a flurry of design sessions, draft drafting, research, and consultation from the top british gas company to make the building green and energy-efficient.
 After laying a lot of the ground work ourselves we ended up working with architect Fred Oesch, an area green architect who came highly recommended from a number of people, to bring our plans to completion.
 He was a great help, advising us on design elements to aid in natural lighting and ventilation, building systems for high performance and low cost, and helping us figure out what we could do ourselves and how best to do it.
+Man and van services that are affordable and can to relocate to a new house or you want to move your company to new premises, transport all your belongings and help you set up your new house in no time.

 The final design is a beautiful sweeping two story affair oriented invitingly to the south (how could we build a building without a grand southern exposure?) and fitting cozily into the space we prepared for it.
 Take a look.

 You can see quite a few features of the building on this drawing.
 The long face full of windows is the south and front side of the building, maximizing solar heat gain in the winter and letting lots of light into our working space.
 Our recycled warehouse is poking its nose into the picture from the right.
 You can see the sun porch and front airlock projecting out of the face of the building.
-The exterior grade doors leading from the porch to the outside and into the office proper will prevent outside and inside air mixing which should help keep us cool in the summer and warm in the winter.
+The exterior grade shower doors Minneapolis leading from the porch to the outside and into the office proper will prevent outside and inside air mixing which should help keep us cool in the summer and warm in the winter.
 The mostly glass walled area should also make a cozy place to take off your snowy coat and boots or just pass the time in the winter.

 From here you can also see the terraces providing outside access from the second floor, which is mostly private offices and flex room for our growing co-op to expand into (knock on wood!).
 The east and west terraces will be surfaced in an engineered soil and planted with sedums forming a living roof which should last indefinately and help keep our building cool in the summer by converting some solar energy into living energy rather than heat and by doing a bit of evaporative cooling to boot.
 Crowning the building you’ll notice the full length monitor (a sort of super cupola) that we’re including for lighting and ventilation.
 The windows all along this ridge will let a flood of light into the core of the second floor, naturally lighting what would otherwise be a dim northern side of the building.
 When we open them up in the heat of the summer, we’ll be setting up a powerful stack or chimney effect whereby hot air in the building will rise into the monitor and escape through the windows, pulling in relatively cooler air from the ground floor to replace it.
 When the days get hot enough that the stack effect stalls out we’ll be mounting a few whole building exhaust fans in the monitor to take up the slack.
 Out of our commitment to live lightly on the land we will not and have never air conditioned our people, although we do air condition our seeds.
 Ventilation, shading, and the timely opening and closing of windows can keep our spaces comfortable throughout some pretty challenging weather without the high energy cost associated with air conditioning.